datafac/dtomaker-core/README.md

 ## DTOMaker.Models
 Attributes for defining simple data models as interfaces in C#.

+## DTOMaker.SrcGen.JsonSystemText
+A source generator that creates DTOs (Data Transport Objects) that are serializable to JSON using the System.Text.Json package.

 ## DTOMaker.JsonNewtonSoft
 A source generator that creates DTOs (Data Transport Objects) that are serializable to JSON